-For the award of a major in Accounting, students complete:
+For the award of a major in Accounting, students must complete:

-- BUSS1020 Quantitative Business Analysis (OR ECMT1010 Business and Economic Statistics A) +
+- BUSS1020 Quantitative Business Analysis; (OR ECMT1010 Introduction to Economic Statistics) +

 - BUSS1030 Accounting, Business and Society